 In the UK most men use a handshake to greet other men.
 If they are good friends they may give each other a quick hug but that is about it.
 Women may be greeted with a handshake, a hug or a kiss on the cheek, depending on the situation.
 In Spain, amongst my girlfriend’s group of friends which includes many couples, everyone is greeted with a kiss on both cheeks and maybe a quick hug.
 It’s the ideal covid spreader and if you are last to arrive it can take an eternity going round a table dishing out kisses to everyone.
 Having previously lived in Argentina for two years, where the kissing situation is even more widespread, I was already fairly used to this form of greeting.
 I always found kissing the girls a pleasant experience but it did take me a while to get comfortable with kissing strange men that I’d only just met.
 Now I’ve grown used to it and have no problem getting stuck in with everyone!

 In Spain the days are warmer, the sun shines brightly and everyone is relaxed.
 Everything just seems to happen at a much slower pace.
 ‘Mañana mañana‘ is the common mantra that is used to postpone work-based activities for another day.
 This ideology feeds into everyday life and is why Spanish people don’t seem to mind if they arrive late.
-In fact when they arrange a time to meet it is only a rough ballpark figure with many turning up much later.
+In fact when they arrange a time to meet it is only meant as a rough ballpark figure with many turning up much later.
 As an Englishman I find this quite annoying as I really hate lateness.
 I always aim to turn up on time as a mark of respect for the person I’m meeting.
 I always think how would I like it if I was waiting up to an hour for someone.
 So in Spain lateness drives me crackers.
 I remember once I literally dragged my girlfriend out the house so we could get to a restaurant on time to meet some friends.
 We arrived right on time but nobody else was there.
 In fact they all turned up late.
 But instead of being upset with them for being late she was upset with me for making her arrive on time and told me it was the last time she would arrive so early!

 13. Everyone interrupting and shouting to be heard